 Fletcher students will, however, no longer be required to demonstrate proficiency in a language other than English and, instead, will have the option to demonstrate foreign language proficiency.
 Students who choose and successfully complete this option will have their passing results noted on their Fletcher transcript.

 While work experience is strongly recommended for all of our degree programs, the amount and specific type of experience will vary depending on the program you are applying to.
+For the MGA, two to four years full-time professional experience is strongly recommended.
 The Committee on Admissions carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at Fletcher.
 Voluntary positions, internships, and part- and full-time experience all play a role in preparing students for study.